jayam04/python-projects/PyPrograms/equations/readme.md

 ## Equations
-A python program Orgiginally created by @JymPatel and edited by:
+A python program Originally created by @JymPatel and edited by:

 @bupboi1337